 Please add firstname.lastname@example.org to your contacts, so that our messages do not get caught in a spam folder.

 If I choose to interview, what should I expect?

 Interview requests are accommodated on a space-available basis.
-Our alumni interview coordinators will match students who request an interview with an alumni volunteer if space permits in their region.
+Alumni interview coordinators will match students requesting an interview with an alumni volunteer if space permits.

 If you can’t interview, no problem—we promise.

 While we have a vibrant alumni volunteer team across the United States and abroad, it is not possible for us to offer interviews to all applicants.
 While we encourage you to interview if presented with the option, it is very important to understand the following:

 - We extend interviews based solely on alumni geography, availability, and capacity—not based on the strength of an application, and

 - Your application will be at no disadvantage if you are unable to interview.

 If geography or space-availability are such that you cannot interview, rest assured that your application offers many opportunities for us to get to know you better.
 Essays and recommendations lend a great deal of insight into who you are and what makes you tick.
 Plenty of students have gained admission in years past without an interview.